stat545ubc-2021/mda-maira1220/Milestone 3/Minidata-3.md

 year-day-month values.

 From the package `lubridate` I modified my original time-based column into only year-month values.
-Afterwards, I looked into the month number using the function `month`, January=1, February= 2 etc. and I created a new column called `num_month.` Using the function Group_by and summarise, I create a tibble where I can see the numbers of trees planted per month.
+Afterwards, I looked into the number of the month using the function `month`, January=1, February= 2 etc. and I created a new column called `num_month.` Using the function `Group_by` and `summarise`, I created a tibble where I can see the numbers of trees planted per month.
+Finally, I used the function drop_na to get rid of all the NA values that correspond to the trees that we do not know when they were planted.

 ``` r
 vancouver_trees